GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/anchor.md

   * **Proportional**: The object's edge will always be set so that it is at the same proportion of the screen.

 Note that setting anchors to opposite edges will stretch the object.

+## References

+You can browse all the actions, conditions and expressions related to [the anchor behavior on this reference page](/gdevelop5/all-features/anchor-behavior/reference/)